mnr/writing-wip/hotmeal.md

 // ---

 At home, Araci is moving chairs for the robot vacuum when his visor announces a call.
-It's someone using a privacy puppet.
+It’s someone using a privacy puppet.

 “Hello Robin,” answers Araci.
 “Is there something new you’d like to discuss?”